-ALL 33 Days Holiday Pay entitlement (24 days Annual Holiday and 9 days Public Holiday) are to be calculated and paid at the Normal Average Earnings Level, as defined under the Working Time Regulations and Sections 221-224 of the Employment Rights 1996.
+ALL 32 Days Holiday Pay entitlement (24 days Annual Holiday and 8 days Public Holiday) are to be calculated and paid at the Normal Average Earnings Level, as defined under the Working Time Regulations and Sections 221-224 of the Employment Rights 1996.

-ii] Holiday Pay is to be funded by JIB-PMES Holiday Pay Scheme c] JIB-PMES HOLIDAY PAY SCHEME - for 2022
+ii] Holiday Pay is to be funded by JIB-PMES Holiday Pay Scheme c] JIB-PMES HOLIDAY PAY SCHEME - for 2024 i] Holiday Pay Element/Portion of Total Credit Shown below are the values of the Holiday Pay (HWP) element contained in the Credits which are to be used by an Employer to fund the holiday entitlement during 2024.

-ALL 33 days Holiday Pay for all PHMES Operatives are to be FUNDED through the JIB-PMES Holiday Pay Scheme as laid down in the NWRs.
+ALL 32 days Holiday Pay for all PHMES Operatives are to be FUNDED through the JIB-PMES Holiday Pay Scheme as laid down in the NWRs.